ELK vs OpenSearch stack¶

 Community-driven, flexible |

-Informed guess: What DIVD CNA might use¶
+Informed guess: What small orgs might use¶

-Primary Choice: Likely OpenSearch Stack.
+Primary Choice: OpenSearch Stack.

 Fully open-source, aligns with non-profit and transparency principles.